bgoonz/gists-revamp/by-extension/markdown/2021-09-15_Exploring-Promises-f5ebe3ead6ac.md

     console.log('END OF PROGRAM');

-Before you run your program, you can challenge yourself to predict the order and timing of the log messages (try to predict when “END OF PROGRAM” will be logged).
+Before you run your program, you can challenge yourself to predict the order and timing of the log messages (try to predict when “END OF PROGRAM " will be logged).
 Also, feel free to rerun your program as many times as you’d like until you feel like you fully understand why the order and timing happens as it does.

 ### Solutions: